-Over the past five years, Florida's population has gradually increased from a year-over-year growth rate of 0.9 percent to a year-over-year growth rate of 1.6 percent in 2016.
-Correspondingly, the average daily net migration, which peaked at 969 residents per day in 2004, is gradually regaining momentum reaching 772 residents per day in 2016, after bottoming out at 53 residents per day in 2009.
+Over the past five years, Florida's population has

+gradually increased from a year-over-year growth rate of 1.0 percent to a year-over-year growthrateof1.6 percentin 2017.
+Correspondingly, the average daily net migration, which peaked at nearly 1,000 residents per day in 2004, is gradually regaining momentum reaching approximately 800 residents per day in 2017, after bottoming out at 53 residents per day in 2009 due to the Great Recession.
 These population trends are shown in Graph 1.1.

-According to the latest economic outlook prepared by the Florida Legislature's Office of Economic and Demographic Research in August 2016, Florida's population growth rates are forecast to continue strengthening, increasing at low levels and rates of growth (approximately 1.5 percent) over the next few years.
-These expectations are consistent with the future population forecasts prepared by the Bureau of Economic and Business Research (BEBR) at the University of Florida.
-According to BEBR's latest forecasts, released in January 2016, the State's population is currently expected to exceed 21 million by 2020.
-Graph 1.2 depicts population estimates for all regions served by the Departmentowned and Department-operated facilities.
-South Florida population is expected to increase approximately 359 thousand by 2020, followed by Central Florida with 330 thousand and Tampa with 210 thousand.
-Affordable housing and the gradual improvement of the economy should have an effect on Florida's population growth and traffic trends over the next several years.
+Accordina the latest economic outlook prepared by the Bureau Economic and Business Research (BEBR) at the University of Florida in April 2017, Florida's population growth rates forecast to continue strengthening, increasing at low levels and rates of growth (approximately 1.6 percent) over the next few years.
+According to BEBR's latest forecasts, the State's population is currently expected to exceed 21 million by 2020.
+Graph 1.2 depicts population estimates for all regions served by the Department-owned and Department-operated facilities.
+South Florida population is expected to increase approximately 343 thousand by 2020, followed